cube-drone/rt0/players-guide/src/player/arcana/2_the_high_priestess.md

 #### GOOD BYE

+* Place the High Priestess on GOOD BYE, and take 1 Corruption Point
+* All players may:
+* * Look at the top ten cards of their deck.
+* * Place any of them that they choose, shuffled, at the bottom of their decks.
+* * Place the rest on the top of their decks in any order.
+* * Draw 3 cards.
+* Discard the High Priestess from GOOD BYE

 ### Lucky Numbers: 3, 4, 5, 6, 7, 8

 * Place a 3, a 4, a 5, a 6, a 7, and an 8 on Lucky Numbers.
 * While a number is placed on Lucky Numbers, that same number cannot be placed again.
 * When all six numbers are placed: